-UT Austin students interested in receiving services through the Longhorn TIES (Transition, Inclusion, Empowerment, Success) initiative must identify as being a student on the autism spectrum or who have other related conditions.
+UT Austin students interested in receiving services through the Longhorn TIES (Transition, Inclusion, Empowerment, Success) initiative must identify as being a student on the autism spectrum.
 They must also fill out the Longhorn TIES Qualtrics form to be contacted by the program administrator.
 Eligible students will have access to the following resources:

 Pre-Planning Transition Meetings

 Incoming UT Austin students will have an opportunity to meet with the program administrator during new student orientation to learn more about Longhorn TIES.
-Students and families will be provided information about campus resources that may assist students who identify as being on the autism spectrum or who have other neuro-related conditions.
+Students and families will be provided information about campus resources that may assist students who identify as being on the autism spectrum.
 Students interested in meeting with the program administrator during new student orientation may fill out the Longhorn TIES Qualtrics form, and they will be contacted by a program administrator for a transition meeting.

 1:1 Coaching Meetings

 Students who meet the eligibility requirements to receive support services through the Longhorn TIES initiative will meet with the program administrator through bi-weekly transitional support services as students navigate life at UT Austin.
 During coaching meetings, the program administrator will work with students to support the development of skills and confidence in relation to self-advocacy (inside and outside the classroom) in the following ways introducing students to UT Austin resources that may help them, assisting students with navigating new and challenging situations, helping them prioritize academic tasks as well as providing other support to students.

 Longhorn TIES will provide individualized coaching to students throughout their time at UT Austin (first year and beyond).
 The program administrator is also available to meet students enrolled in the initiative for drop-in coaching and support.